 Wayne: You talked a little bit about going into Goodwill and buying things, looking at t-shirts.
 How do you decide when you’re looking at an item that you want to buy for resale, is your process for determining the price any different than it would be if you take something on consignment?

 Danna: Absolutely.
 If I’m out at Goodwill, the good thing about their t-shirts, they’re all the same price.
 They’re $4.99.
 The other great thing is I’ve got my iPhone with me at all times.
 Sometimes I even bring my iPad, and I set it right up in the shopping cart.
 I don’t care what people think.

 I have it all set up right on my purse so that I can look stuff up quicker on my iPad.
 I will search WorthPoint and eBay and try to get a quick answer from the price guide to what the selling price is.
 If I start seeing they only go for $10, I’m not going to bother purchasing it at Goodwill for $5.
 It is important to research when you’re out in the field.

-On consignment, I ask people to send me a list that I can look ahead of time.
+On consignment, I ask people to send me a list that I can look at ahead of time.
 It’s important to do your research before you take a consignment item, and it’s important to do your research before you spend money.
-I call it develop an eye for what to buy, so that you know what kind of profit margin you’re going to look at online.
+I call it to develop an eye for what to buy so that you know what kind of profit margin you’re going to look at online.

 Wayne: Then you don’t have to repeat what you’ve already done.
 Good plan.
 Danna, that’s it for this episode.
 Any closing thoughts for our listeners?